-The human body comprises 11 major systems: networks of cells, tissues, and organs that perform specific functions.
+The 11 human body systems are comprised of a network of cells, tissues, and organs that perform specific functions.
 Together, they support life.
 If one fails, it affects the others, producing signs of illness.
 By learning about the anatomy and physiology of the body systems, vocational nurses (LVNs) and medical assistants (MAs) can better understand what symptoms mean, how they’re treated, and how they affect the lives of the patients they serve.

 What Are the 11 Human Body Systems?